 This is evident in our artist development programs such as NEXT STAGE Writers Program, Cybec Electric and the First Peoples Young Artists Program as well as the shift in stories and representation on our stages in recent years.

-MTC is in the process of formalising our approach to this commitment in order to better recognise work already underway and progress still to be made.
+Melbourne Theatre Company is in the process of formalising our approach to this commitment in order to better recognise work already underway and progress still to be made.

 Learn about our leadership team, staff and company history.